Women in the French Revolution: Women writers

 While some women chose a militant and often violent path, others chose to influence events through writing, publications, and meetings.
-Olympe de Gouges wrote a number of plays, short stories, and novels.
+Olympe de Gouges wrote several plays, short stories, and novels.
 Her publications emphasized that women and men are different, but this shouldn't stop them from equality under the law.
 In her 1791 Declaration of the Rights of Woman and of the Female Citizen she insisted that women deserved rights, especially in areas concerning them directly, such as divorce and recognition of illegitimate children.

 De Gouges also expressed non-gender political views; even before the start of the terror, Olympe de Gouges addressed Robespierre using the pseudonym "Polyme" calling him the Revolution's "infamy and shame."
 She warned of the Revolution's building extremism, saying that leaders were "preparing new shackles if [the French people's liberty were to] waver."
 Stating that she was willing to sacrifice herself by jumping into the Seine if Robespierre were to join her, de Gouges desperately attempted to grab the attention of the French citizenry and alert them to the dangers that Robespierre embodied.
 Olympe de Gouges was one of few public voices to protest the human slave trade and the only woman to openly criticize the government's suspending of the democratic constitution of 1793.
 In addition to these bold writings, her defense of the king was one of the factors leading to her execution.
 An influential figure, one of her suggestions early in the Revolution, to have a voluntary, patriotic tax, was adopted by the National Convention in 1789.